Main Burmese Dynasties

 Beikthano Pyu City State

-Located in middle part of Myanmar at the north of Kookogwa Village.
+Located in the middle part of Myanmar north of Kookogwa Village.
 11 miles north of Taung Dwingyee.

 2nd Century BCE 9th Century A.D.